kanakabhashitha/DailyTaskApp_FrontEnd/README.md

 ## Description

-DailyTaskApp is helps to manage daliy activity.
+DailyTaskApp is helps to manage our daily daliy activities.